trider/rapid-react-tutorial/rapid-react-tutorial-02/README.md

 import Tasks from './pages/Tasks';
 ```

-## React Routing
+## Navigating Between Pages

-Once we have created our basic app, we can add Routing.
-Since React has no default router, we now install the React Router.
+In order to provide navigation, we need to install the React Router.

 ```bash
 npm install react-router-dom